The pandemic requires a new industrial strategy

 The digital transition is key to achieving the green transition.
 To hold its own in increasingly tough international competition, the EU must make the most of its data assets and invest in digital infrastructure such as broadband expansion and connected systems.
 The EU must also ensure that digital technology is widely adopted by enterprises large and small.
 Research, innovation and policy development within strategic technological areas need to be prioritised.

-The EU’s industrial policy should focus on improving framework conditions in Europe and ensuring that all enterprises can grow and adapt.
-In special cases, when the market is unable to take the extra step towards the green or digital transition on its own, it may be necessary to inject targeted aid for strategically identified industrial ecosystems.
+The EU’s industrial policy should first and foremost focus on improving framework conditions in Europe and ensuring that all enterprises can grow and adapt to a circular and sustainable economy.
+In special cases, when the market is unable to take the extra step towards the green or digital transition on its own, it may be necessary to inject targeted state aid for strategically identified industrial ecosystems.

-The Important Projects of Common European Interest (IPCEI) are among several tools the EU uses to strengthen industry by clearing away market failures.
-These projects will also contribute to the green and digital transition.
-Sweden is involved in two projects thus far, one with the Swedish Electric Transport Laboratory, for transport electrification, and the other with Northvolt, for development of battery cells and the expansion of an electrification campus for battery research in Västerås.
+The Important Projects of Common European Interest (IPCEI) are among several tools the EU uses to strengthen industry by overcoming market failures.
+These projects should contribute to the green and digital transition.
+Sweden participates in two projects thus far, one with the Swedish Electric Transport Laboratory, for transport electrification (SEEL), and the other with Northvolt, for development of battery cells and the expansion of an electrification campus for battery research in the city of Västerås.

 Sweden needs to harness the opportunities provided by these collaborative projects.
-However, Sweden’s basic view remains the same – innovative potential must grow and flourish from within the business sector and research community.
+However, Sweden’s basic view remains the same – it is within the business sector and research community that innovation should grow and flourish.
 Support from the public sector must be used restrictively.
-We must therefore ensure that collaborative projects at EU level are not overused at the risk of harming competition.
-It is not the role of policies to identify successes, and it is not trade barriers that strengthen enterprises, but rather competition, knowledge, innovation and access to the world market.
+We must therefore ensure that collaborative projects at EU level funded by state aid are not overused at the risk of harming competition.
+It is not the role of politics to identify successes, and it is not trade barriers that strengthen enterprises, but rather competition, knowledge, innovation and access to the global market.